 Privacy Policy

-[ 2 ] This policy should be read in conjunction with the Confidentiality Policy and the Data Protection Policy.
+[ 2 ] This policy should be read in conjunction with the Confidentiality Policy and Terms of Service.

-[ 4 ] These are the main reasons why we collect and use data about our service users, staff, volunteers and trustees:
+[ 4 ] These are the main reasons why we collect and use personal data about our service users:

 [ 4.1 ] To improve service user experience;